-The PSD family is supported by PSDsoft Express, a Windows-based software development tool.
+The PSD8XXFX family is supported by PSDsoft Express, a Windows-based software development tool.
 A PSD design is quickly and easily produced in a point and click environment.
 The designer does not need to enter Hardware Description Language (HDL) equations, unless desired, to define PSD pin functions and memory map information.
-The general design flow is shown in Figure 3.
+The general design flow is shown in Figure 6.
 PSDsoft Express is available from our web site (the address is given on the back page of this data sheet) or other distribution channels.
+PSDsoft Express directly supports two low cost device programmers form ST: PSDpro and Flash-LINK (JTAG).
+Both of these programmers may be purchased through your local distributor/representative, or directly from our web site using a credit card.
+The PSD is also supported by third party device programmers.
+See our web site for the current list.

-Figure 3.
+Figure 6.
 PSDsoft Express Development Tool